cjdbarlow/Part-One/pituitary_and_hypothalamus.md

 * **Posterior pituitary**
-Secretes **two** hormones, in response to hypothalamic neural stimulus:
+Secretes **two** hormones:
     * **ADH**
-    Short-chain peptide which acts on:
+    Short-chain peptide which is:
+        * Released in response to osmoreceptors in the circumventricular organs detecting a change in osmolality
+        ADH release is:
+            * Reduced when osmolality is <275 mOsm.L<sup>-1</sup>
+            * Increased when osmolality is >290 mOsm.L<sup>-1</sup>
+        * Effective at:
             * V<sub>1</sub> receptors in vascular smooth muscle, causing vasoconstriction
             * V<sub>2</sub> receptors in kidney collecting ducts to increase water reabsorption, and on endothelium to increase vWF and factor VIII release
             * V<sub>3</sub> receptors in the pituitary to stimulate ACTH release
     * **Oxytocin**
     Short-chain peptide, structually similar to ADH, which causes:
         * Uterine contraction